Monday, October 22, 2012

 Now, it was obvious to all that the switch from carriage to automobile represented a huge leap forward in technology.
 The mass-produced Model T, however, looked so plain and dreary next to the shiny fittings and plush interiors of its predecessors.
 What respectable steel magnate would be caught dead in that?
 For this reason, the other companies didn't treat it as serious competition until it was too late.
 The lesson here is that if your understanding of progress is defined by sustaining innovation, then not only will you fail to recognise disruptive innovation for what it is when you see it, you might even consider it a step backward.

 What Christensen also observed is that established companies enjoy a huge advantage when it comes to staying on top of sustaining innovations, so upstarts tend to fare worst when trying to compete within established markets and values.
-The ones that do well and eventually take over, on the other hand, are those that create new markets and values--in other words, they create disruptive innovations.
+The ones that do well and eventually take over, on the other hand, are those that create new markets and values— in other words, they create disruptive innovations.
 Personal cars, personal computers, web-based email.
 And there are plenty of cases where it wasn't even planned at all; the upstarts resorted to it in last-minute desperation, simply as a matter of survival.

-And that's the problem with indie rock's forays into the mainstream: they don't challenge prevailing assumptions or values.
-There's no real difference between what Bon Iver fans and Coldplay fans listen for in music--as opposed to, let's say, those of classical versus hip hop.
-At best, Bon Iver fans can argue that his music represents a superior take on what Coldplay has to offer--in other words, a sustaining innovation.
+And that's the problem with indie rock's forays into the mainstream: They don't challenge prevailing assumptions or values.
+There's no real difference between what Bon Iver fans and Coldplay fans listen for in music— as opposed to, let's say, those of classical versus hip hop.
+At best, Bon Iver fans can argue that his music represents a superior take on what Coldplay has to offer— in other words, a sustaining innovation.
 But as we've just seen, that's not enough for an upstart to compete with an established act.
 On its own turf, Coldplay still wins by default.

-So the next Beatles or Radiohead to truly succeed in the mainstream will only do so by fundamentally challenging our assumptions about what good music can be, where it might come from, and how it gets made--in other words, it will represent a disruptive innovation.
-Which means that unless we're open to the lessons offered by The Innovator's Dilemma, it's quite possible that when the time comes, we'll look this upstart straight in the face--and then immediately dismiss them as representing a step backward.
+So the next Beatles or Radiohead to truly succeed in the mainstream will only do so by fundamentally challenging our assumptions about what good music can be, where it might come from, and how it gets made— in other words, it will represent a disruptive innovation.
+Which means that unless we're open to the lessons offered by The Innovator's Dilemma, it's quite possible that when the time comes, we'll look this upstart straight in the face— and then immediately dismiss them as representing a step backward.

 In fact, it might have happened countless times already.